jfcloutier/karma_system/design_notes/observations from predictions.md

 Predictions received are temporarily "sticky".
 Unless overridden, an incoming prediction persists across a few lifecycles of a CA to match the longer lifecycles of its parents.

+This is needed since not receiving a prediction can be just as meaningful to a CA as receiving one.
+For example, not receiving predictions about the activation of a directive indicates that parent CAs are no longer interested in pursuing it.

+A persisted prediction is as active as a just-received one.
 It is possible for a prediction received in lifecycle T of a CA to cause a prediction error to be sent back but not in lifecycle T+1, and vice-versa.